percona/k8spsmdb-docs/docs/gke.md

 ## Create and configure the GKE cluster

 You can configure the settings using the `gcloud` tool.
-You can run it either in the [Cloud Shell](https://cloud.google.com/shell/docs/quickstart) or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
+You can run it either in the [Cloud Shell :material-arrow-top-right:](https://cloud.google.com/shell/docs/quickstart) or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
 The following command will create a cluster named `my-cluster-name`: